pgamer78/btt-recorder-docs/docs/recording.rst

 Steps to Follow from the Recording Window
 ----
-NOTE: See the "Detailed instructions for the Recording Window" section for complete instructions.
+NOTE: See the 'Detailed instructions for the Recording Window'_ section for complete instructions.

-1. On the home screen, tap in the pink recording area.
+1. On the home screen, tap in the blue recording area.

 2. Check the information on the top gray bar: